Beyonce On Feminism and Police Brutality

 “Everyone experiences pain, but sometimes you need to be uncomfortable to transform.
 Pain is not pretty – but I wasn’t able to hold my daughter in my arms until I experienced the pain of childbirth.”

-Read the full interview in the new issue of ELLE UK magazine, out now.
+Read the full interview in the new issue of Elle magazine, out now.

 In case you were away that day, the opening image of the video is Queen Bey crouching on a New Orleans police car, floating in the river.
-Another arresting scene sees a young African-American boy dancing in front of a line of white policemen in riot gear; and the final scene is the police car sinking in the river, pulling Beyoncé under with it.
-“Formation” was a sleekly executed call to action and an empowering statement of Black identity.
+Another arresting scene sees a little black boy dancing (amazingly) in front of a line of white policemen in riot gear; and the final scene is the police car sinking in the river, pulling Beyoncé under with it.
+“Formation” was a sleekly executed call to action and an empowering statement of black identity.

 Here’s what stood out to us from the interview: